mcpython4-coding/Documentation/mcpython/engine/ResourceLoader.md

     function close_all_resources()

-        will close all opened resource locations
+        Will close all opened resource locations using <locator>.close() Will call the resource:close event in the process

     variable MC_IMAGE_LOCATIONS
+        how mc locations look like

     function transform_name(file: str, raise_on_error=True) -> str

-        will transform an MC-ResourceLocation string into an local path
+        Will transform an MC-ResourceLocation string into a local path
         :param file: the thing to use
         :return: the transformed
-        :param raise_on_error: will raise downer exception, otherwise return the file iself
+        :param raise_on_error: will raise downer exception, otherwise return the file name
         :raises NotImplementedError: when the data is invalid